sciencehistory/chf-sufia/README.md

       * `HYDRA_FEDORA_USER_DEVELOPMENT`
       * `HYDRA_FEDORA_PASSWORD_DEVELOPMENT`

+* You can createcreate some sample data and a user account to get started quicker:
+  * `./bin/rake dev:data[email@example.com,password]` will create account with that
+     email/password, and create 6 sample works (5 public one private) attached to that account.
+  * `./bin/rake dev:data` will create the same 6 sample works, but each belonging to a different newly created random user.

 ### Running tests locally

 You also need a hydra and a fedora server running to run tests.
 You can: